 To aid with Natural Language Processing and implementation, Goggle has a Natural Language tool that is incredibly useful to create content that performs well.

-NLP ties strongly into sentiment analysis and entity recognition which are increasingly important factors in search.
+NLP ties strongly into sentiment analysis and entity recognition which are increasingly important factors in semantic search, especially with conversational search becoming increasingly popular.